TuneMatic technical notes from actual emails received and responded to (updated 09/20/2023)

 TuneMatic has the ability to send a particular Morse code message in the first step in the tuning process.
 If it finds a match to the transmit frequency compared to the memory frequency, it sends an “AS” (already stored) message, indicating that the transmit frequency matches the found memory frequency, so that the operator can be made aware that the transmit frequency tune was a match to the memory window found.

-Keep in mind, in the tuning process, the rig is set to approx. 10 watts when tuning, you don’t have to worry about setting the power when the unit tunes.
+With these specific interfaces, during the tuning process, the rig is set to approx. 10 watts when tuning, you don’t have to worry about setting the power when the unit tunes.
 Unless you have a legacy rig that requires tuning in AM mode, you don’t have to worry about setting the power on your rig for the tuning process.
+The only power setting required is when using the Yaesu Y-1 interface.

 Yaesu interface settings: